Alerovere/Spermonde_map/README.md

 ### Step 2: SENTINEL2 classification
 The shapefile gathered from Step1 was edited in ArcMap.
 First, deep water areas were deleted and a simpler feature was drawn, to avoid having too many polygons for the next classification.
 Second, very small polygons were deleted.
 Those are the results of classification errors due to the presence of clouds or small boats on the water surface.
 Finally, a column was added in the shapefile attribute table, with integer values corresponding to classes.

 This "cleaned" shapefile was then imported as "Asset" in Google Earth Engine.
 A polygon was drawn to limit the analysis area.
 Then, the code "Sentinel_Class" was run on the Earth Engine Code Editor.
 The code uses the shapefile classes as training dataset in a minimum distance classification of SENTINEL2 imagery (2020-01-1 to 2020-10-11).
-Before proceeding with the classification, the co-registration of the SENTINEL2 and PLEIADES imagery was verified.
+Before proceeding with the classification, the co-registration of the SENTINEL2 and PLEIADES imagery was verified, and gave satisfactory results.

 The results of the classification were exported in google Drive as GeoTiff, and the image histograms were exported from the Earth Engine Code Editor Console as CSV.